domfarolino/algorithms/src/algorithm_practice/Datastructure_Algorithms/Tree/inOrderTraversalIterative/README.md

        /   \
       5     x
      / \
     1   x
 ```

-At some point, we'll no longer be able to iterate any further down the left
+At some point, we can no longer traverse the left pointers, and the "current root"
-subtree, and the current node will be null.
-In this case, we can simulate
+will be null.
+In this case, we can simulate unwinding our recursion from our base-case
-unwinding our recursion by popping a value from the stack (`1`) and considering
-this to be our "current root".
+by popping the top node from the stack (`1`) and considering this to be our "current root".

 When we pop a node from the stack, we know we've exhausted its left subtree,
 so we can continue the inorder traversal like so:

 1. "Visit" the node
    1. In this case, just push the node's value to the back of a vector
 1. Recurse down the right subtree

-When we "recurse" down the right subtree, we simply set the "current root" to the
+To "recurse" down the right subtree, we simply set the "current root" to the
 "current root"'s right child and start our algorithm over from the new "current root".
 There are two possible cases:

 1. The "current root" is non-null
    1. Typical case.
 Algorithm restarts, attempting to iterate down the left subtree
 1. The "current root" is null
    1. This is valid.
 Algorithm restarts, and cannot iterate down the left subtree anymore.
       We then pop from the stack, and run the visiting steps on the closest un-visted parent.

 Only when the "current root" is null and we don't have any unvisted parents in the stack to
 "unwind" to, the entire tree has been fully exhausted.
 Beautiful.